 This step is not fit for every company, but it can be a great way to increase trust with the local community.
 The best example of this type of storytelling done by a company with multiple locations is the ‘50 states of Target’ project.

 It gathers short snippets of the company history in each state.
 It may not be a 2000-word unique story, but it positions Target as a part of the local community, not just another faceless corporation.

-Sharing local stories can make customers feel like you’re a part of the community and trust you more.
+Sharing local stories can make customers feel like they’re a part of the community and trust you more.
 But what are the benefits for local SEO?
 Well, local and small businesses make up 92% of all businesses in the US, meaning they’re the country’s backbone.
-They make for the perfect rags to riches story as large corporations tend to be way too distant from a regular American.
+They make for the perfect rags-to-riches story as large corporations tend to be way too distant from a regular American.
 And involvement in local events and writing about local stories is the best way to get your company noticed and mentioned by local activists.

 Get mentioned on local news

 You may think that getting into the news is hard or way too expensive.
 It actually can be near impossible to get a 60-second speaking spot on networks like CNN or Fox News, but it’s not what you’re looking for.

 You need mentions in local news, and it’s easier than you may imagine.
 Think about selling your story as you do about selling your product.
 What does your customer, the journalist, want?
 They want views, something newsworthy, and something that evokes emotion.

 Thus, every step of your PR journey becomes an opportunity to get into local news.
 A charity event you did for a local food bank, a gig you sponsored, a heartwarming story about your regular customers — all of these can make for a great news story that journalists would be more than happy to feature.